Zurück zum Blog

 Expressiveness: Python can solve complex problems using only a few lines of code.
 For example, a ‘Hello World’ program in Python (there are currently two major versions of Python: Python 2 and Python 3; Python 3 is considered to be the more semantically correct version) would look like this: print("Hello World!").

-Python doesn’t have a shortage of backend frameworks, libraries and tools (coming soon!)
+Python doesn’t have a shortage of backend frameworks, libraries, and tools.

 Adrijan Arsovski